cramydev/handle-user-roles-permissions/README.md

 *----- 🇺🇸 ENGLISH -----*

 This is an example or a way to handle the validations for user roles permissions in a static way.
-By been static I mean that this permissions can't change outside the code so, because of this, it is important to talk and confirm the permissions by user role at 💯 before the implementation.
+By been static I mean that this permissions can't change outside the code so, because of this, it is important to talk and confirm about the permissions by user role at 💯 before the implementation.
 Or at least try to do it 😅.

 This is focused to applying on the server side, mainly using the ExpressJS framework, but I think the idea can work for other frameworks.